Edingen History, Family Crest & Coats of Arms

 Early Notables of the Edingen family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Edingen Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Edingen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Edingen family to the New World and Oceana
+Migration of the Edingen family

 Some of the first settlers of this family name or some of its variants were: Abraham Edinger and his wife Anna Elisabetha Becker, who immigrated to Pennsylvania in 1754 with their son Johann Martin, Friedrich Edinger, who sailed from Dobruja to Halifax, Nova Scotia on the S.S.
 Brooklyn in 1855.